CSWD Materials Recovery Facility (MRF)

 Tour requirements: We will provide tours of the MRF for any group of at least 6 and at most 20 people, ages 10 and up.
 These size and age requirements are due to safety concerns and are not negotiable.

-We require closed-toe shoes and suggest that all participants wear shoes that cover the entire foot.
+We require that all tour-goers wear closed-toe shoes that cover the entire foot.
 Anyone wearing sandals, flip-flops, Croc-type clogs or other strappy/open shoes will not be allowed in the MRF.
 We provide hardhats and safety glasses, which must be worn at all times.
 Tours are partially indoors and partially outside, take place regardless of the weather, and involve some steps and tight spaces.

 Scheduling: MRF tours are by appointment only, are scheduled according to staff availability, and typically last one hour.
 Possible start times are Monday through Friday (except government holidays) at 8:30, 9:30, 10:00, 10:30 or 11:00 a.m. and 12:30 or 1:00 p.m., April through November only.